Skip to main content

 • “Definitely not grindy or slow paced.”

-• “Amazing game to play with a few friends; it's the most practical co-op space game right now, with the concepts being immersive but not tedious and confusing like other games in the category.”
+• “Amazing game to play with a few friends, it's the most practical co-op space game right now with immersive concepts that are not tedious or confusing like other games in the category.”

 • “They ruin any fun you could have in the game by making long runs where you actually get a powerful ship built tedious at best and impossible at worst, so you end up just doing a bunch of short runs.”